sgdevmane/interview-guide/markdowns/aws/aws-questions.md

 **Difficulty**: Advanced

 **Strategy**:
 Hub to connect VPCs and on-prem networks.
+This concept is fundamental in this domain and understanding it allows developers to write more efficient and maintainable code.
+It is commonly asked in interviews to test foundational knowledge.

 **Code Example**:
 ```javascript